Table of Contents:

 You can then distribute your equity between them, allocating less to the riskier traders and more to the ones showing great risk management.
 A 70/30 split (Conservative/Risky) could be a good way to start, but this is obviously up to you and how much risk you can tolerate.
 Personally, I wouldn’t put more than 10% in high-risk services for the same reason that I don’t buy lottery tickets every week.
 I want to see great control over risk.

 Check out the study done by Bart (TOLE) about copying multiple profit-sharing services to create a passive income.

 Checklist for success in copy-trading

-- What kind of return can you expect?
+- What kind of return can you expect from the copy-trading service?
 (Daily, Weekly, Monthly?)